Ugranziol/appRiori/tutorial0.md

 As a first step, we select from the menu located on upper left of the page the option "Two way".

 Then, we select the G variable in the first dropdown menu.
 We select also the sliding difference contrast in the corresponding dropdown menu (located under the one aimed at selecting the related variable).
-We do the same for the second variable, but selecting dummy contrasts.
+We do the same for the second variable, but selecting treatment contrasts.

 The outputs will be displayed as follows: